Small Business Automation DC: A Practical Guide for 2026

 Customer Communication

-• Jobber ($69/mo): Purpose-built for field service operations.
-Scheduling, client communication, quoting, invoicing in one system.
+- Jobber ($69/mo): Purpose-built for field service operations.
+Scheduling, client communication, quoting, and invoicing in one system.

 Workflow Automation

-• Make (formerly Integromat, $9-20/mo): Connects your apps together.
+- Make (formerly Integromat, $9 to $20/mo): Connects your apps together.
 When a form fills in, it creates a CRM record, sends a welcome email, and notifies your team.
 Visual builder, no code required for most tasks.

-• Zapier ($20-50/mo): Simpler than Make, fewer edge cases, more integrations.
+- Zapier ($20 to $50/mo): Simpler than Make, fewer edge cases, more integrations.
 Good starting point if you have never built a workflow before.

 Scheduling and Appointments

-• Calendly ($12-16/mo): Self-scheduling for consultations, assessments, sales calls.
+- Calendly ($12 to $16/mo): Self-scheduling for consultations, assessments, and sales calls.
 Removes the back-and-forth email thread from every booking.

 AI Answers and Customer Service

-• Tidio or Intercom ($30-50/mo): AI chat on your website that answers common questions, collects lead info, and routes complex questions to a human.
+- Tidio or Intercom ($30 to $50/mo): AI chat on your website that answers common questions, collects lead info, and routes complex questions to a human.
 Reduces inbound call volume by 20% to 40% in service businesses that use it correctly.

 None of these require a developer or a long implementation project.
-Most can be live within a week if you have someone with time to configure them.
+Most are live within a week with focused configuration time.

 The Savings You Should Know Going In